As an Amazon Associate we earn from qualifying purchases.

 - Second, make a lot of carnitas at once.
 This doesn’t really change the cooking time, and it gives you so much more fruit for your labor.
 There is also the reality that you can’t really buy pork shoulder in small pieces, so you should cook the entire piece at once.

 Developing Flavors in Your Carnitas

 While not traditional, the fried or pan-fried approach to carnitas is very popular down here in San Diego, and for good reason.
 While the wet style carnitas is really good on rice with beans, it does not make for very good tacos.
-I mean, no one really wants soggy tortillas, so when we pan fry or deep fry our carnitas, we reduce the amount of water hitting the taco.
+I mean, no one really wants soggy tortillas, so when I pan fry or deep fry my carnitas, I reduce the amount of water hitting the taco.

 I personally prefer a pan-fried approach.
 This is where you reduce down the juices and lock them into the carnitas.
 This greatly concentrates the flavor in each bite.
 Finally, you will also have a chance to develop some crust or bark on the meat, which is probably the best part.

 I highly recommend using a pressure cooker for this pork carnitas recipe but realize not everyone will have one of these.
 If you do not own a pressure cooker you can use this same recipe and just bake the carnitas covered tightly with foil for 45 minutes a pound (will normally be about 4-5 hours).